king/bravo/README.md

 ## Introduction

 Bravo is a convenient state reader and writer library leveraging the Flink’s batch processing capabilities.
-It supports processing and writing Flink streaming savepoints.
+It supports processing and writing Flink streaming snapshots.
-At the moment it only supports processing RocksDB savepoints but this can be extended in the future for other state backends and checkpoint types.
+At the moment it only supports processing RocksDB snapshots but this can be extended in the future for other state backends.

 Our goal is to cover a few basic features:
  - Converting keyed states to Flink DataSets for processing and analytics